leeraiyan/-EH2745-Assignment-2-raiyan-soundhariya-/README.md

 ## Features
 * Fully-functional and intuitive [web application](http://butterytoucan.eu.pythonanywhere.com/)
-* Up to seven selectable cases to simulate
+* Allows up to seven selectable cases for simulations
+* Stores data in a sqlite database
+* Displays time series data in a table
 * Plots the results in several graphs
 * Provides a dashboard for viewing the results
 * Catches errors gracefully